Members of this working group are interested in the following areas pertaining to algorithmic transparency and fairness:

 What emerging tools, techniques, or approaches could mitigate opacity or unfairness/bias problems?
 What tools and techniques are emerging that offer ways to ensure transparency and/or fairness?
 What methods are best suited to what domains of application?

 Jenna Burrell is an Associate Professor in the School of Information at UC Berkeley.
-Her first book Invisible Users: Youth in the Internet Cafes of Urban Ghana (The MIT Press) came out in May 2012.
-She has a PhD in Sociology from the London School of Economics.
+She obtained her PhD in Sociology from the London School of Economics.
 Before pursuing her PhD she was an Application Concept Developer in the People and Practices Research Group at Intel Corporation.
-For over 10 years she studied the appropriation of Information and Communication Technologies (ICTs) by individuals and groups on the African continent.
-Her most recent research considers populations that are excluded from or opt-out of Internet connectivity in urban and rural California.
+Broadly, her research is concerned with the new challenges and opportunities of digital connectivity among marginalized populations.
+Her most recent research topics include: (1) fairness and transparency in algorithmic classification and (2) Internet connectivity issues in rural parts of the USA.

 Deirdre K. Mulligan is an Associate Professor in the School of Information at UC Berkeley, a faculty Director of the Berkeley Center for Law & Technology, and an affiliated faculty on the new Hewlett funded Berkeley Center for Long-Term Cybersecurity.
 Mulligan’s research explores legal and technical means of protecting values such as privacy, freedom of expression, and fairness in emerging technical systems.
 Her book, Privacy on the Ground: Driving Corporate Behavior in the United States and Europe, a study of privacy practices in large corporations in five countries, conducted with UC Berkeley Law Prof. Kenneth Bamberger was recently published by MIT Press.
 Mulligan and Bamberger received the 2016 International Association of Privacy Professionals Leadership Award for their research contributions to the field of privacy protection.
 Mulligan recently chaired a series of interdisciplinary visioning workshops on Privacy by Design with the Computing Community Consortium to develop a research agenda.
 She is a member of the National Academy of Science Forum on Cyber Resilience.
 She is Chair of the Board of Directors of the Center for Democracy and Technology, a leading advocacy organization protecting global online civil liberties and human rights; a founding member of the standing committee for the AI 100 project, a 100-year effort to study and anticipate how the effects of artificial intelligence will ripple through every aspect of how people work, live and play; and a founding member of the Global Network Initiative, a multi-stakeholder initiative to protect and advance freedom of expression and privacy in the ICT sector, and in particular to resist government efforts to use the ICT sector to engage in censorship and surveillance in violation of international human rights standards.
 She is a Commissioner on the Oakland Privacy Advisory Commission.
 Prior to joining the School of Information. she was a Clinical Professor of Law, founding Director of the Samuelson Law, Technology & Public Policy Clinic, and Director of Clinical Programs at the UC Berkeley School of Law.